Richard-Barrett/ITDataServicesInfra/Administration/Windows/Chocolatey/Packages/README.md

 ## Important Directories

-## How Are The Packages Installed with The Included Scripts?
+## How Are The Packages Installed with The Included Scripts